-This makes the area so much more charming.
-There aren’t giant buildings all over the place.
+Boardwalks, cobblestone streets, fountains, and gas lamps make the area so charming, but so does the fact that there aren’t giant buildings all over the place.
+Instead, Rosemary Beach is dotted with carriage houses and cottages.
 This is on purpose — a reflection of the New Urbanism school of thought for development/planning.
-In fact, structures of over 50 feet or roughly four stories high aren’t allowed in the area known as the South Walton beaches.
+In fact, structures of over 50 feet or roughly four stories high aren’t allowed in the South Walton beaches area.
 The few that do exist were built before this ban was put in place.
 This also helps with population density.
 The beaches never feel too crowded.
 There simply aren’t that many people staying right in the area.

 It’s easy to see that there’s something special about this stretch of Florida’s Gulf Coast.
 The South Walton beaches between Destin and Panama City are the perfect spot for a family getaway, foodie adventure, and relaxing beach vacation all rolled into one.
 Add Rosemary Beach, Florida, to your list for getaways ASAP.
 You won’t regret it.
 And do it soon, because for now, Rosemary Beach is popular but not oversaturated and still has a bit of an undiscovered vibe.

 Edward’s Fine Food and Wine has an impressive wine list and offers an upscale experience; on our trip, one night just the adults went out to eat here.
 My scallops were some of the best I’ve ever had.
-The crispy Brussels appetizer was another show stopper.
-Beer enthusiasts will rejoice in the area’s celebrated microbrewery, Grayton Beer Company; my hubby enjoyed his American Lager all week long.
+The crispy Brussels appetizer was another show-stopper.

 If you’re ready to book your Rosemary Beach getaway, here are some vacation rentals: